MatthijsKamstra/haxejs/intro.md

 ![Haxe logo](img/haxe_javascript_logos.png)

-There used to be a website (an old one, from when Haxe spelled "haXe") that got you started.
+There used to be a website (an old one, where Haxe was spelled as "haXe") that got you started.

 But that website is no more.
-I already started with HaxeNode and it seems fitting to also document HaxeJS.
+I had already started with HaxeNode and it seems fitting to also document HaxeJS.
 I decided to get some of that back.
-Based upon the information from the old site and my own need to document this.
+Based upon the information from the old site and my own needs, I decided to document this.

-I hope this will help.
+I hope this will help you.
 If you think so, why not help with [contribution](contribute.md) to this tutorial site.

 ###How will this help me?

 It will get you started with JavaScript **and** Haxe.
 How to setup your project, install externs and how to work with them.
 This probably will never be a complete documentation but it will help you get started!

-###For who is this?
+###For whom is this?

 For clever, cool and handsome developers.
 Duh! :D